Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 ### Text Narrative:

-## Steg 5: Seven narratives related with the story
+## Step 5: Seven narratives related with the story

 ### 1. Sensitive to sound: